yiisoft/yii2/docs/guide/input-validation.md

 and generate appropriate JavaScript code for validators that support client-side validation.
 When a user changes the value of an input field or submit the form, the client-side validation JavaScript will be triggered.

-If you do not want client-side validation, you may simply configure the [[yii\widgets\ActiveForm::enableClientValidation]] property to be false.
+If you want to turn off client-side validation completely, you may configure the [[yii\widgets\ActiveForm::enableClientValidation]] property to be false.
+You may also turn off client-side validation of individual input fields by configuring their [[yii\widgets\ActiveField::enableClientValidation]] property to be false.